minvws/nl-kat-coordination/boefjes/boefjes/plugins/kat_withaname/description.md

-# Ddosia / A bot a name
+# DDoSia / A bot a name

 This uses the [WhitAName!](https://witha.name) list to detect if our IPs hostnames are listed for DDoSia to attack.